End-to-End Page-Level Assessment of Handwritten Text Recognition: Bag of Words WER

 Let $V_X$ and $V_Y$ be the respective sets of different words (vocabularies) of $X$ and $Y$, and $V=V_X\cup V_Y$.
 For each word $v\in V$ let $f_X(v)$ and $f_Y(v)$ be the number of instances of $v$ in $X$ and $Y$, respectively.
 The ``bag of words distance'' between $X$ and $Y$ is defined as:

-Then, if $N$ is the number of words in the reference $X$, a simple ``BoW WER'' can be rather naively defined as $\beta\!\WER(X,Y)=B(X,Y)/N$.

-As defined in Eq.\,\eqref{eq:BoWdist} $\mathrm{B}(X,Y)$ is the number of word instances of $X$ which fail to appear in $Y$ plus the number of word instances in $Y$ which are not in $X$.
+Then, if $N$ is the number of words in the reference $X$, a simple ``BoW WER'' can be rather naively defined as: As defined in Eq.\,\eqref{eq:BoWdist}, $\mathrm{B}(X,Y)$ is the number of word instances of $X$ which fail to appear in $Y$ plus the number of word instances in $Y$ which are not in $X$.
 This can be properly interpreted in terms of editing operations just as the total number of word insertions and deletions that would be needed to transform $X$ into $Y$, \emph{without allowing for word substitutions}.

 In the classical WER, a combined deletion and insertion pair of edit operations can be achieved by a single substitution.
 So, if $X$ and $Y$ are in the same RO, the bag of words distance will always be larger than or equal to the corresponding word edit distance; that is, $\mathrm{B}(X,Y)\geq\edit(X,Y)$.
-If word substitution were allowed, many pairs of the $\mathrm{B}(X,Y)$ insertions and deletions could be advantageously exchanged by a single substitution.
+If word substitution were allowed, many pairs of the $\mathrm{B}(X,Y)$ insertions and deletions could be advantageously exchanged by single substitutions.
 In the best case, the number of these word substitutions would be exactly $\mathrm{B}(X,Y)/2$.
-However, if $|X|\neq|Y|$ there must be a number $b=\big|\,|X|-|Y|\,\big|$ of insertions and/or deletions which are ``unavoidable''.

-Therefore, to define a ``bag of words WER'' which can be fairly compared with the traditional WER, we assume that each insertion/deletion pair, except those ``unavoidable'', is equivalent to a single substitution.
-Formally speaking, the above definition of bag of words distance needs to be revamped into $\mathrm{B}'(X,Y)=b+\lfloor(\mathrm{B}(X,Y)-b)/2\rfloor$.
-Since $\mathrm{B}(X,Y)-b$ is always even, the \emph{bag of words WER} is thus defined as: where, as previously discussed, $N=|X|$ and $b=\big|\,N-|Y|\,\big|$.
-The word frequencies $f_X(v)$ and $f_Y(v)$ can be easily obtained by hashing in $O(|X|+|Y|)$.
-So, if $N=|X|$ and $|Y|$ is $O(N)$, the bWER (and the $\beta$WER alike) can be computed in $O(N)$.
+However, if $|X|\neq|Y|$, it is unavoidable that a number of words $b=\big||X|-|Y|\big|$ have to be actually deleted or inserted, without any possible pairing for interpretation as single substitutions.
+We will say that these insertions or deletions are \emph{unavoidable}.